They can be reached at 212-998-4280 or via email.

 If the foreign country is a signatory to the Hague Convention or will accept the Apostille, the document is now certified for use.

-4. If the foreign country requires the document to be authenticated beyond the Apostille, present the document to the United States Department of State, Authentications Office.
+4. If the foreign country requires the document to be authenticated beyond the Apostille, you must then present the document to the United States Department of State, Authentications Office.
 The Authentications Office will issue a certificate under the Seal of the U.S. Department of State authenticating the document.
 The Department of State has a per document fee.

 US Department of State, Authentications Office